kenobi883/spring-app-sample-gcp/README.md

 ## Google Cloud Platform

+### App Engine Standard

-See the [`app.yml`](/app.yml) file for configuration of deploying the Spring Boot application to App Engine standard Java 11 runtime.
+See the [`app-standard.yml`](/app-standard.yml) file for configuration of deploying the Spring Boot application to App Engine standard Java 11 runtime.

 Some considerations for running in App Engine Standard: